 For young drivers, the series is a launch pad for up-and-coming drivers in their pursuit of a professional motor racing career.
 Several drivers have used GT3 Cup Challenge to gain experience in a high-performance sports car before their journey up the Porsche Motorsport Pyramid.
 The ultimate example of the success of this pathway of Matt Campbell.
 After winning GT3 Cup Challenge’s Class B in 2014, Campbell raced two Carrera Cup seasons, winning the title in 2016 and claiming success at the Porsche Motorsport Junior Programme Shootout, which promoted the Queenslander to the Porsche Mobil 1 Supercup as a Porsche Junior.
 Third in the Supercup saw Campbell promoted to a Porsche Young Professional role and an extensive Porsche factory race programme in 2018.
 Since then, Jaxon Evans has also been victorious in the Junior Programme Shootout before launching into an international racing career with Porsche.

-Racing exclusively at the Shannons Nationals, the series welcomes Michelin on board as the Title Partner and Tyre Supplier for the 2018 season.
+Racing at both Supercars and Shannons Nationals events in 2019, the series retains Michelin as its Title Partner and Tyre Supplier.

 The 911 GT3 Cup

 Once a generation of 911 GT3 Cup cars have completed its time in Carrera Cup in Australia, it then becomes available in the Porsche Michelin GT3 Cup Challenge Australia series.
 Introduced into Carrera Cup in 2014, the first generation 991 series 911 GT3 Cup car raced in Carrera Cup for four season up until its Carrera Cup swansong at the Gold Coast season finale in 2017.
 Thereafter, it became eligible for GT3 Cup Challenge competition.